apostrophecms/apostrophe-documentation/tutorials/core-concepts/08-users-and-permissions/03-user-login-and-password.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

 Once you enable the feature, the user will automatically see a "Reset My Password" link at the bottom of the login form at `/login`.
-If you don't see that link, make sure you haven't previously overridden our `loginBase.html` template.
+If you don't see that link, make sure you haven't previously overridden your `loginBase.html` template.

 ## User Redirects on Login